 To develop this Plan, we have drawn on the views of more than 34, 978 people since launching in October 2019.
 The Community was provided with many varied opportunities to be involved with the process in order to gain a wide representation of views.
 The following represents a key breakdown of the community involvement.

-34,978 people were made aware and provided an opportunity to get involved
+provided an opportunity to get involved